QueueClassic/queue_classic/readme.markdown

 # Queue Classic
-__Beta 0.2.0__
+__Beta 0.2.1__

-__Queue Classic 0.2.0 is in Beta.__ I have been using this library with 30-50 Heroku workers and have had great results.
+__Queue Classic 0.2.1 is in Beta.__ I have been using this library with 30-50 Heroku workers and have had great results.
 However, your mileage may vary.

 I am using this in production applications and plan to maintain and support this library for a long time.

 Queue Classic is an alternative queueing library for Ruby apps (Rails, Sinatra, Etc...)
-Queue Classic features __asynchronous__ job polling, database maintained locks and no ridiculous dependencies.
+Queue Classic features a blocking dequeue, database maintained locks and no ridiculous dependencies.
 As a matter of fact, Queue Classic only requires the __pg__ and __json__.

 ## Installation